 All pupil premium children are offered at least 50% off the cost of school visits; more is available at the discretion of the headteacher.

-Around half of our pupil premium children attend after school clubs.
+Over half of our pupil premium children attended one or more after school club in 2022-23.

 Priority 3 - Pupils to receive musical instrument tuition